The economics of parenting

-Date: Tuesday, April 17, 2018
+Date: Tuesday, April 30, 2019

 VSE’s Woodward Lecture Event Series

 Mr. Eugene Sidney Woodward was a journalist who enjoyed a successful career writing for newspapers such as the Vancouver Sun, Vancouver Province, and Vancouver News-Herald, and also published under the pseudonym of Gene Ard.
 Through the generosity of Mr. Woodward, UBC has established a lectureship to perpetuate his spirit of concern for economic freedom and his interest in fresh approaches to contemporary economic problems and institutions.
 The lectureship is administered by the Vancouver School of Economics.
 For a list of past lectures, click here.